MetRXlab/GTEx_SNP_prioritization/README.md

 # Notes

-The workflow was developed for **CALCA, CALCB, and CALCRL** but can be adapted t
+The workflow was developed for **CALCA, CALCB, and CALCRL** but can be adapted to other genes by modifying the Ensembl gene identifiers and input files.